- We practise Buddhism until we have a feeling for it.

 Sitting is the basis of meditation practice.
 We find a comfortable and stable sitting position so that we can breathe well and free our minds.
 This position usually turns out to be the “Burmese position” (legs crossed next to each other) or half-lotus position (one foot on top of the other leg).
 For some the full lotus may be great.
 Other possibilities are using a meditation bench with feet tucked under, or a chair.

-In the normal retreat at Khao Tham, we practice a subset of the traditional Theravada Buddhist chants.
+In the normal retreat at Khao Tham, we practice a subset of the traditional Theravada Buddhist chants, in the Pali language.

 The Auxiliary Practices

-They are really “boundaries” — like a small child playing, they keep us safe while we explore our minds, our selves, and the
+Usually known as “rules and regulations”, they are really “boundaries” — like a small child playing, they keep us safe while we explore our minds, our selves, and the dhamma!

-If a person cannot follow the Rules and Regulations of the retreat, they will not be able to attend.
+- If a person cannot stay within the boundaries — follow the Rules and Regulations of the retreat — they will not be able to attend.

 We say this all together before eating a meal: